 5 Conclusions and Discussion

-In this study, we incorporated a scheme of stream-aquifer water interaction into the land surface model CLM4.5.
-After sensitivity tests for selected parameters demonstrated the reliability of the new model (CLM_RIV), the model was used to make two simulations to detect the effects of stream-aquifer water interaction on ecological and hydrological processes on riparian banks at five different locations.
+In this study, we combined a scheme of stream-aquifer water interaction with the land model CLM4.5 to investigate the eco-hydrological effects of stream-aquifer water interaction over riverbank.
+After sensitivity tests for selected parameters demonstrated the reliability of the combined model (CLM_RIV), the model was used to make two simulations to detect the effects of stream-aquifer water interaction on ecological and hydrological processes on riparian banks at five different locations.
 One simulation was “forced” using observed river water levels.
 The other “control” simulation did not take stream-aquifer water exchange into consideration.
 Both simulations covered a period from July 2012 to June 2013.
 Comparisons of simulation outputs and observations from EC and AWS systems, water wells and remote sensing data demonstrated that CLM_RIV shows considerable ability to reproduce the natural conditions along riverbanks.

 The main conclusions of this study are as follows.
 (1) A riparian groundwater table responds to the intra-annual variation in river water level, but the response areas are limited to within 200–450 m from the stream channel.
 The correlation coefficient between the groundwater table and river level can reach 0.9 at the nearest model grid to the river, but rapidly decreases as the distance from the river increases.
 Surface soil liquid water in the rain season is less impacted by river level variation than is deep soil water, which follows the river level fluctuation all year.
 (2) Over a typical riverbank section (Tielu Bridge), averaged GPP and respiration of riparian vegetation within 300 m from the stream increased by approximately 0.03 mg C m-2 s-1 and 0.02 mg C m-2 s-1, respectively, in the growing season due to increased soil water, resulting in enhanced NEE of approximately 0.01 mg C m-2 s-1.
 Evapotranspiration in this zone also increased (by approximately 3 mm d-1).
 Furthermore, the growing season of riparian vegetation is also extended by 2–3 months due to the sustaining water recharge from the stream, and even a short-term decline in river level can negatively impact LAI near the stream during the growing season.
 (3) All impacted ecological and hydrological characteristics are restricted to an area within approximately 1 km from the channel, and the effects become stronger as distance to the river decreases.
 These conclusions highlight the functions of stream-aquifer water interaction on sustaining and controlling the riparian ecological system, and indicate the potential benefits of water regulation, such as through artificial stream water conveyance, to maintain stream flow.